Stretch Mark Creams: The best and the worst

 As we mentioned above, while retinoids are an effective treatment for stretch marks, side effects of photo-sensitivity, severe irritation, and more importantly, a scientifically established link between topical usage and birth defects means that it is an ingredient to avoid at all costs.

-Consider Rosehip Seed oil instead - A lightweight, non-greasy oil, abundant in essential fatty acids, vitamin E, vitamin C, and the best source of trans-retinoic acid, a natural form of vitamin A that encourages skin to regenerate faster.
+Why Rosehip Seed Oil - A lightweight, non-greasy oil, abundant in essential fatty acids, vitamin E, vitamin C, and the best source of trans-retinoic acid, a natural form of vitamin A that encourages skin to regenerate faster.
 Its high concentration of vitamin C helps promote collagen production, while the essential fatty acids act as emollients to help soften skin and increase hydration, making it one of the most powerful stretch mark and scar remedies available.

 Once again, if looking at stretch mark creams and oils that contain Rosehip Seed oil, ensure that the ingredient figures near the top of the product ingredient label, so that you’re ensured the biggest bang for your buck.